Tuesday 4-5pm in Room G6.

 Barrister at Law – Gray’s Inn- Call November 1996

-LLM Criminal Law and Criminal Justice- University of Birmingham – 2012.
+LLM Criminal Law and Criminal Justice (Distinction) - University of Birmingham – 2012.

 Kirsty’s research interests are broad and encompass the fields of Criminal Law, Family Law, Mental Health, Ethics and Human Rights.
 Her Masters’ research focused on Anti-Social Personality Disorder and how it is addressed within the Criminal Justice System.
 Her Doctoral research will explore the feminist ethics of care and its validity as a workable ethical approach in addressing medical decision-making for and by children in the middle years of childhood.

 Papers and Presentations:

 LLM Dissertation : 'Mad, Bad or Dangerous?
 Tracing the Journey of a Personality-Disordered Offnder through the Criminal Justice System in a Modern Risk-Society'.
 Shortlisted for the National John Sunley prize - Howard League for Penal Reform - May 2013.

 'The History and Legal Implications of the Feminist Ethics of Care' - PhD Forum University of Birmingham - June 2013.

 'Vulnerability in Death: The Liverpool Care Pathway Controversy and the Feminist Ethics of Care' - PECANS Workshop - 'Encounters with Vulnerability' - University of Newcastle - November 2013.